Self-Directed Learning is at the Core of the King's View Academy Educational Model.

 Four Principles of Andragogy

-Based on these assumptions about adult learners, Knowles discussed four principles that educators should consider when teaching adults.
+Based on these five assumptions about adult learners, Knowles discussed four principles that educators should consider when teaching adults.

 - Since adults are self-directed, they should have a say in the content and process of their learning.